Review and road test of the Skoda Superb

 Skoda has forged its modern-day reputation on building quality cars that aren't expensive to run.
 Here's another one.
-The new-generation MQB platform it's based upon makes this car up to 75kg - about the weight of an average adult - lighter than it was before and that, along with the Volkswagen Group's latest Euro6 engine technology, has led to improvements of up to 20% when it comes to efficiency.
-As a result, this Superb shouldn't really cost much more than its smaller Octavia stablemate to run.
 As before, there's an 'Energy Recovery' set-up to reclaim energy that would otherwise be lost under braking or during cruising.
 And the usual Start/stop system to cut the engine when you don't need it, stuck at the lights or waiting in traffic.
 Plus the driver can do his or her bit by keeping an eye on the gearshift indicator on the dash.

 The Skoda Superb looks the part, making it ever easier to convince those whose car views are at least a decade out of date that a Skoda deserves a place on your shortlist if you're in the market for a medium-ranger.
 Compared to a Mondeo or a Mazda6, a Superb represents a very different take on the theme.
 The Mazda is a pin-sharp drive, the Mondeo tries to blend size and sprightliness, but the Superb makes no real pretence at sportiness, instead offering a reassuring heft and vault-like build quality.

 Above all, the Superb delivers space, and that's a quality you can never really have too much of in this corner of the market.
 Why?
 Because it's the one attribute where more mainstream marques can really land a telling blow on the premium badges.
 A BMW 3 Series or a Jaguar XE is never going to be able to offer as much space inside as a Skoda Superb.
-It's just not remotely viable, so for those who need something cut from more generous cloth, give the Skoda the once over.
+Cars like those are just not remotely viable if you need a lot of family interior room, so for those who need something cut from more generous cloth, give the Skoda the once over.
 It's slick, presentable and, yes, simply clever.